It's about time we stopped relying on the barbell hip thrust to build our glutes and started using other hip extension exercises to build muscle. Why?

 2. Dumbbell Hip Thrust

-The dumbbell hip thrust is one of our favorite exercises because it isolates the glutes without involving other muscle groups.
-To perform this exercise, you'll need a bench and a set of dumbbells.
-Place the bench on the floor and sit on the end of it with your legs out straight in front of you.
+The dumbbell hip thrust is one of my favorite exercises because it isolates the glutes without involving other muscle groups.

 Tips From A Trainer!